MatteoSerafino/Multi-step-model-of-information-spread/README.md

 Moreover in the folder OL classication/ we include the list of classified OL, as well as categories and list of sources.

+The notebook Further_Analysis contains analyses performed during the review process.
+These results have been integrated throughout the paper.
+The main additions are as follows:

+- Temporal Filtering
+- Appendix: Identifying Influencers
+- Appendix: Further Analysis

 Please refer to the paper for further clarifications regarding the steps just described.

 # Collective Influence algorithm